ObelusFamily/Anythink-Market-goc4d/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+#Install docker from official website
+#Check whether Docker installed by running docker-v command in cmd
+#Now open the docker app and then got to root folder and run docker-compose up to up all the servers
+#docker exec to run commands when docker is up and running.